 September is perfect for city breaks and sightseeing, for example, in Lisbon and Sintra and Porto, when the heat is no longer intense.
 The toned down temperatures are also ideal for trekking, in the Parque Nacional da Paneda-Gerês, for example, or horse-riding in the Algarve and Alentejo.
 Or swap four legs for two wheels and take advantage of wonderful cycling trails along the Algarve coast.

 Indeed, the Algarve is lovely this time of year – a great time to chill out on one of its many splendid beaches.
-The sea temperature is also probably at its warmest, having had the summer months to warm up.
+And, if you’re wondering when to go to Portugal for the warmest sea temperatures, this is your window, after it’s had the summer months to warm up.

 If you’re visiting central and northern Portugal, this is also a great time to head for its river beaches, often with picnic and barbecue areas.
 Bear in mind though that from mid-September the facilities are closed, as the official swimming season is only from the beginning of June until the middle of September.